AdobeDocs/commerce-operations.en/help/installation/tutorials/backup.md

 ## Enable backups

-The Magento backup feature is disabled by default.
+The backup feature is disabled by default.
 To enable, enter the following CLI command:

 ```bash
 bin/magento config:set system/backup/functionality_enabled 1